chef-boneyard/chef-web-docs-2016/slides/source/index.rst

    * chef-client command options
    * examples of using resources (straight from chef-docs)

    There are likely some formatting issues.
 But let's identify them and then figure out how to make them go away in the places where reusability is extra important.
-For example, to reuse the command options, the entire approach had to be refactored, but once done 100% reuse.
+For example, to reuse the command options, the entire approach had to be refactored to work as HTML and command output, but once done 100% reuse.

 .. revealjs::